Advertising Week: Why PepsiCo Needed Sonic Branding

 2. Music and sound are the best ways to connect brands with culture.

-Sonic branding can be an incredible way to boost brand consistency, loyalty, and value.
+Sonic branding can be an incredible way to boost brand consistency, equity and value.
 But first understanding your audience and the larger footprint of your brand is important to building sound that makes an impact.

 “The more we looked at it, it was hard to see where popular culture ends, and the Doritos brand begins,” says Danielle Venne, EVP, Executive Music Producer and Director of Innovation at Made Music Studio.
 “You’ve got to take a wide angle look to get down to the small.”